stitchdata/docs/_replication/extraction/replication-methods/replication-methods-overview.md

   - title: "Define a table's Replication Method"
     anchor: "define-replication-method-table"
+    summary: "How to define a table's Replication Method"
     content: |
       How Replication Methods are defined depends on the type of integration being used: